YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 This post focuses on understanding [the paper](https://arxiv.org/abs/1311.2901) "Visualizing and Understanding Convolutional Networks".
 To explore core concepts presented in the paper, some better explanations have been adopted from [fast.ai](https://www.fast.ai/) and [Standford CS231N](http://cs231n.stanford.edu/2017/).

-This paper was interesting because authors 1) placed efforts to visualise convolutional layers (which was a kind of a black box) and 2) used this visualisation to find better hyperparameters of the existing architecture, AlexNet.
-In the abstract, the motivations were articulated as identifying 'why large Covlutional Network (CNN) work well' and 'how they might be improved', so this paper focuses on the details around 'how' and 'why' through a good range of experiments.
+This paper was interesting because the authors 1) placed efforts to visualise convolutional layers (which was a kind of a black box) and 2) used this visualisation to find better hyperparameters of the existing architecture, AlexNet.
+In the abstract, the motivations were articulated as identifying 'why large Convolutional Network (CNN) work well' and 'how they might be improved', so this paper focuses on the details around 'how' and 'why' through a good range of experiments.

-## Main characters of ZFNet
+## Main characteristics of ZFNet
 As ZFNet (Zeiler Furgus Net) seems to be an enhanced modification of AlexNet through investigation of internal operations and behaviours of the model, many characters were addressed in comparison with AlexNet.
 * Visualisation techniques used as a diagnostic role
 * Ablation study to identify performance contribution from different model layers (e.g. cnn vs fc layer - which contributes more)
 * Sensitivity analysis through occluding portions of an image
-* Improved hyperparameters as a result of futher investigations above
+* Improved hyperparameters as a result of further investigations above
 * Reduced Top 5 error rate to 14.8% with 6 convnets compared to AlexNet (best result 15.3% with 7 convnets) on ILSVRC-2012
 * Transfer learning to datasets other than ImageNet displaying generalisation ability of the model